UnbearableLightnessOfBeing/BackEnd_test_task-WebScraping/README.md

 -

-Created without use of any fameworks exclusivelly for educational purpose.
+Created without use of any frameworks exclusivelly for educational purpose.